Reference documentation

 • gsl_CONFIG_CONTRACT_VIOLATION_ASSERTS (default)

-Note that gsl_FailFast() will call std::abort() if assert() continues execution.
+Note that gsl_FailFast() will call std::abort() if the assertion handler continues execution.

 • gsl_CONFIG_CONTRACT_VIOLATION_TERMINATES